MouseSavers.com - Great deals on all things Disney!

 Jump to:

-When will new Disney resort discounts become available?
+- When will new Disney resort discounts become available?
+(Or, will there be discounts at the time I plan to visit?)

-Should I reserve now, or wait until the Disney resort discounts come out?
+- Should I reserve now, or wait until a Disney resort discount comes out?

-The Disney resort discount code you list isn't working for me.
+- The Disney resort discount you list isn’t working for me.

-I wish I knew!
+We wish we knew!
 The resort and vacation package discounts are somewhat unpredictable.
 Only Disney knows when (or if) the next ones will come out.
-I have no crystal ball -- I can't predict what Disney may decide to do.
+We have no crystal ball — we can’t predict what Disney may decide to do.

 However, you can get a general idea of the historical trends.
-To assist you in planning future trips for which discounts have not yet been released, check out my chart of release dates for the deepest discounts (including discount codes, Annual Passholder rates and Florida resident rates).
+To assist you in planning future trips for which discounts have not yet been released, check out our chart of release dates for discounts (including discounts for Annual Passholders, Florida residents and Disney Visa cardholders).

 In addition, here are some general observations about future discount availability: